Civil and Environmental Engineering (CEE)

 CEE 455 Geotechnical Engineering II (3) Continuation of 355 introducing geotechnical engineering topics including: field exploration, lateral earth pressures, bearing capacity theory, slope stability theory, use of geosynthetics, earthquake effects and ground modification.
 A-F only.
 Pre: 355.
 DP

 CEE 461 Pavement Engineering (3) (2 Lec, 1 3-hr Lab) Design principles of flexible and rigid pavements; HMA mixture design, equipment and construction; and application of life cycle cost analysis (LCCA) in pavement engineering.
 Includes laboratory sessions for aggregate testing and Superpave mix design.
 A-F only.
 Pre: 355, 361, and 375.

 CEE 462 Traffic Engineering (3) Design/analysis of signalized, unsignalized intersections, urban networks.
 Traffic impact studies; analysis steps and applications.
 Design/redesign options.
 Parking studies: demand, alternative designs (lot layouts).
 Pre: 361.

 CEE 464 Urban and Regional Transportation Planning (3) Application of travel demand forecasting models to transportation planning.
 Evaluation and decision-making.
 Term projects.
 Pre: 361.

 CEE 471 Construction Methods (3) Methods of construction, primarily buildings.
 Construction types: light and heavy wood; steel; plain, reinforced, and prestressed concrete; masonry.
 Foundations; associated details of frames, walls, roofs, floors, openings, finishes.
 Disasters, failures, and their causes.
 Industrialization of the building process.
 Pre: 375.

-CEE 472 Construction Management (3) Introductory treatment of the management of construction.
+CEE 472 Construction Project Management (3) Introductory treatment of the management of construction.
 Construction supervision, contract documents, estimating and bidding, organization, planning and scheduling, administration, business methods, safety, and labor.
 ENGR majors only.
 A-F only.
 Pre: 375.
 (Cross-listed as ARCH 432)